m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 # Remote Procedure Calls

 ## Why RPC?
-Let’s look at two applications.
+Let's look at two applications.
 In the first application, the client gets a file from the server.
 In the second application, the client sends an image to the server for some processing/modification.

 ![](https://assets.omscs.io/3F721352-2899-4EBA-A6B0-6EADB5E2581E.png)